Hands-on Gear Review

 Compare softshell jacket ratings side-by-side >

-Cons: Best for high output activities- not for standing around.
+Cons: Best for high output activities in cold windy weather.

-Best Uses: Nordic skiing, winter running, snowshoeing, rock climbing.
+Best Uses: Nordic skiing, winter hiking, snowshoeing, winter running.

 Compare top rated competitors side-by-side >

 The Leadville is primarily built with a three-layer Gore Windstopper fabric that is windproof and highly water resistant.
 While Windstopper covers the Leadville's chest, shoulders, arms, and most the back, a much lighter, stretchy fabric lines the sides and underarms and is not windproof.
 This combination of fabrics gives the jacket a great blend of weather resistance and breathability.
 We found that it performed best for active use in windy conditions.
 We mean active, i.e. aerobic.
 Several testers used this jacket on multi-pitch rock climbs in Red Rocks, NV and found that the wind whipped through the side panels, causing them to be very cold and uncomfortable.
 Softshells are generally poor for rock climbing and this one is especially poor.

 The Leadville ranks above average in terms of breathability.
 The chest, arms, and majority of the back--all of which use Gore Windstopper--are less breathable than the side panels and underarms, but the combination of materials let's a fair amount moisture vapor escape.
 Despite the breathable sides and arms, the jacket can be too hot for aerobic use when it's not either really cold or windy.
 Other softshells like the Patagonia InTraverse Hybrid are better for aerobic activities.

 It's WONDERFULLY comfortable.
 Moving your arms around and overhead is a pleasure.
 We give this jacket a 9 out of ten, a very high score, in this category.

 17 ounces is about average for a midweight softshell with Windstopper.